 9. Use A Seed Catcher.

-While most of these landscaping ideas have focused on how to deal with fallen seed hulls, it is worth looking at steps you can take to prevent a buildup of seed debris in the first place.
+While most of these landscaping ideas have focused on dealing with fallen seed hulls, it is worth considering steps you can take to prevent a buildup of seed debris in the first place.

 You can buy commercial seed catchers to hang directly underneath your bird feeder.
 These products are designed to catch debris and prevent it from reaching the ground.
 You then have greater freedom to landscape under your bird feeder in any way you choose.